GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 ![Admin console](https://storage.googleapis.com/gcp-community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/image4.png)

+Create the other two super admin accounts with separate passwords and second factor pairs.

 You can now start the creation of the other super admin users for this role and [associate the right second factor](https://support.google.com/accounts/answer/185839) to each account specifically.

+Tie each dedicated physical token and its spare to this super admin account as a second factor for two-factor authentication.
+Titan Security Keys are the [recommended](https://support.google.com/accounts/answer/6103523) way of implementing your second factor for Google accounts.
+Any FIDO U2F-capable key should work as a second factor.

 After you have set up all of the super admin accounts correctly, you can finish the process to create your organization in Google Cloud.